-Pathways is one of many new ideas and approaches in 2019 to help us be the best Church we can be in a world that is changing in new and unprecedented ways.
+Pathways is one of many new ideas and approaches to help us be the best Church we can be in a world that is changing in new and unprecedented ways.
 Issue by issue the magazine will help us all to think afresh about inequality, our communities and what it means to be human.

-Published four times each year and distributed to 23,000 people in the Diocese of Oxford, Pathways is filled with a mix of thoughtful features to help readers go deeper with God and practical pieces to help them live out their faith on a day-to-day basis.
+Published three to four times each year and distributed to 23,000 people in the Diocese of Oxford, Pathways is filled with a mix of thoughtful features to help readers go deeper with God and practical pieces to help them live out their faith on a day-to-day basis.

 Scroll down the page for issue dates.
 If you’d like to contribute an article for the magazine, or our online edition, please be sure to read this page then get in touch with us at firstname.lastname@example.org